 Argyll report of missing Pte Madaire, 20 April 1945.

 The mystery of Pte Madaire’s fate needed more information.
-On 11 May 1945, 1945 Col C.L.
+The Director of Records sent a telegram to his mother on 10 May; he was now “officially reported missing in action.”
+The following day Col C.L.
 Laurin, director of records, wrote to Mrs Olivine Madaire regretful that further information about her son’s status “has been delayed.”
 Canadian Military Headquarters Overseas “are investigating the reason for this delay with your son’s Unit in the field and you may rest assured that further information will be forwarded to you immediately upon receipt in this office.”

 Telegram to Pte Madaire’s mother, 10 May 1945.